jkirkwin/CSC360/file system/README.md

     We will separate file and directory reading functions, but we can certainly re-use some of the code.

+In order to move forward with implementing first-round versions of these functions, we will need a checkpointing system.

+    On option is to wrap it up in a struct where we can keep track of how full it is and any other metadata we need.

+    The actual buffer its self will need an organization scheme too.
+        Option 1: write directly to the buffer as if it were the disk.
+            This could make doing offsets tricky - i.e. we wouldn't be able to use the offset functionality given by the disk.

+        Option 2: have more structure, where the buffer is organized as a list of operations or transactions.
+            This will make the checkpoint buffer its self much more complex, but might help us break things up logically.

+[TODO]
-[TODO] Here is the api i've defined for now.
+Here is the API I've defined for now.
 We'll definitely need to add some more functions as we go.
 We need tests for these too!

+    void init_LLFS()
+    void terminate_LLFS()
     void flush_LLFS()
-    void terminate_LLFS()
+    void defrag_LLFS()

     inode_t *create_file(char *filename, char *path_to_parent_dir)
     inode_t *mkdir(char * dirname, char *path_to_parent_dir)